DPotoyan/Chem324/content/Lec3-0.md

-## Outline for Lecture 3.0: Schordinger Equartion
+## Outline for Lecture 3.0: Schrödinger Equation

-- By combining classical wave equation with key quantum ideas: discretization of energies and wave-particle duality we will arrive at Schoridnger's equation (SE).
+- By combining classical wave equation with key quantum ideas: discretization of energies and wave-particle duality we will arrive at Schrödinger's equation (SE).
-- Schoridnger's equation in its most general form depends on both time and space.
-However, for stationary states  we can use the technique of separation of variables and  turn the time dependent Schrodinger equation (TD-SE) into the time independentSchrodinger equation  (TI-SE).
+- Schrödinger's equation in its most general form depends on both time and space.
+However, for stationary states  we can use the technique of separation of variables and  turn the time dependent Schrödinger equation (TD-SE) into the time independent Schrödinger equation  (TI-SE).
 The later is of special significance for chemical/biological sciences and will be our main focus in the rest of this course.

- **Time dependent Schrodinger equation (TD-SE) in 1D**
+ **Time dependent Schrödinger equation (TD-SE) in 1D**

   $$i\hbar \frac{\partial \psi(x,t)}{\partial t} =\Big[-\frac{\hbar^2}{2m}\frac{\partial^2 }{\partial x^2} +U(x)\Big]\psi(x,t)$$

-  **Time independent Schrodinger equation (TI-SI) in 1D**
+  **Time independent Schrödinger equation (TI-SI) in 1D**

   $$E\psi(x)=\Big[-\frac{\hbar^2}{2m}\frac{\partial^2 }{\partial x^2} +U(x)\Big]\psi(x)$$

 - We will learn about the powerful operator notation with the help of which  we can write equations of quantum mechanics in concise form.
 The operator notation helps with drawing many useful analogies with intuitive notions in classical  mechanics.
 Furthermore with the help of operator notation will  frame the problem of solving such equations as a linear algebra problem of finding eigenvalues and eigenvectors.

 - Classical equation of motion fails at small scales.
 Quantum works on all scales!
-We will see how Schrodinger's equation predicts classical behaviour under apprporiate conditions where quantum effects are negligible.
+We will see how Schrödinger's equation predicts classical behaviour under apprporiate conditions where quantum effects are negligible.

 ## The exciting journey into the microscopic world.

-- In the next few sections we are going to arrive at Schrodinger equation (SE) which is a fundamental law of nature.
+- In the next few sections we are going to arrive at Schrödinger equation (SE) which is a fundamental law of nature.
 This implies that  SE can only be inferred or guessed from the experiments.
 It can not be derived.
 Its correctness is confirmed by the myriad of successful quantitative predictions and explanations of experimental observations.

 - Let us note that there has not been a single instance when quantum mechanics has failed when used properly!
 The physical world is quantum which is especially pronounced at small scales.
 Quantum Mechanics works flawlessly.
 Always.
 At all sales.